itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-grabber.rst

 .. code-block:: python
     :linenos:

-    dObj = dataObject() # no need for fixed size or data type here, we be defined by getVal command mygrabber = dataIO("dummyGrabber") # use standard init values mygrabber.startDevice()
+    dObj = dataObject() # no need for fixed size or data type here, will be defined by getVal command mygrabber = dataIO("dummyGrabber") # use standard init values mygrabber.startDevice()
     mygrabber.setAutoGrabbing(0)